 02 — Platform scaleWhere the 550M figure sits in context.

-The audited 550M MAU figure sits within a wider range of third-party estimates that circulated during the private window.
+The S-1's 550M MAU figure sits within a wider range of third-party estimates that circulated during the private window.
 Public statements from Musk and X executives ranged from 550M to 600M+ over the past 18 months; aggregator estimates ranged from roughly 480M to 620M.
-The S-1 number is the first that resolves those estimates against an audited count, and the figure lands inside the bottom half of the prior range.
+The S-1 number is the first that resolves those estimates against a management-disclosed count, and the figure lands inside the bottom half of the prior range.

 | Period | Metric | Figure | Source |